Controlling the snap-through behavior of an elastica strip by cuts: Introduction

 The literature on the stability of arches is extensive. \citet{Timoshenko1961} focused on determining the critical buckling load of curved, circular arches. \citet{Pi1998} and later \citet{Pi2002} analyzed the stability behavior shallow circular arches. \citet{Luu2016} explored elliptical arches with various support conditions and identified different types of buckling, including cases where no buckling occurred.
 Their findings indicated that non-slender structures and shallow arches did not experience buckling.

-There are also several studies related to the stability properties of the elastica.
-For instance, \citet{Chen2011} conducted a snap-through analysis of an elastica subjected to a concentrated vertical load, where the supports are hinges.
+There are also several studies related to the stability properties of the elastica. \citet{Chen2011} conducted a snap-through analysis of an elastica subjected to a concentrated vertical load, where the supports are hinges.
 The analysis revealed that different load conditions lead to varying stability properties, such as sub-critical pitchfork bifurcation (symmetry point bifurcation) or limit point bifurcation.
 Additionally, \citet{Zhang2025} explored the snap-through behavior of a heavy, hard magnetic elastica. \citet{Gomez2017} investigated the dynamics of a snapping elastica, while \citet{Liu2016} focused on a constrained elastica designed as an energy harvester.
 Furthermore, \citet{Cheng2023} examined the buckling behavior of compressed, constrained ribbons under vertical loading, and \citet{Zhang2020} investigated the buckling modes of buckled ribbons when subjected to vertical loads.
+Changing the boundary conditions could also lead to snap-through. \citet{Cazzolli2019} determined the range of boundary angles corresponding to snapping (snap surface) by the analytical solution of the Elastica equation. \citet{Cazzolli2020} introduced an elastica catastrophe machine that allows one end of the elastica to move manually.
+They determined a closed region in which the end can be freely moved without snapping while crossing the region boundary results in snapping.
+Here, we also aim to determine regions of different stability behaviors by analyzing the effect of cuts.

-None of these works considered the effects of cuts introduced in the geometry.
+None of these works on the elastica problem considered the effects of cuts introduced in the geometry.
+Introducing cuts on slender structures could effect their stability properties.
+An example of the power of cutting is demonstrated by \citet{Fauli2026}.
+They showed that introducing slits on compressed beams could be used to control their postbuckling behavior.

-In this study, we investigate the snap-through instability of kirigami arches depending on various cut patterns.
-Our analysis focuses on a clamped-clamped kirigami arch made from an initially flat, thin, rectangular sheet, which is subjected to a vertical concentrated load at its midpoint.
+In this study, we investigate the snap-through instability of a partially cut elastica depending on various cut patterns.
+Our analysis focuses on a clamped-clamped elastica made from an initially flat, thin, rectangular sheet, which is subjected to a vertical concentrated load at its midpoint.
 We introduce a simple, two-parameter, symmetric cut pattern consisting of two rectangular cuts placed along the longer edges of the sheet.
 Our objective is to show that the cut pattern can control the stability behavior of the arch.
 To achieve this, we conduct a numerical parameter analysis and compare our findings with experimental results.

 The paper is structured as follows: Section \ref{sec:Methodology} outlines the mechanical model and numerical approach, Section \ref{sec:results} presents the numerical and experimental results along with their discussion, and Section \ref{sec:conclusion} concludes the paper.